adrianasinasborruel/room2-invoice/README.md

 git clone https://github.com/bchinc/blockchain-training-labs <br />
 git clone https://github.com/hyperledger/fabric-samples

-Go to the terminal and type the following to make a new folder inside the fabric-samples:
+Go to the terminal and type the following to make a new folder inside the **fabric-samples**:

 cd fabric-samples <br />
 mkdir invoice

-In the Files, go to folder #### blockchain-training-labs and copy the following files:
+In the Files, go to folder **blockchain-training-labs** and copy the following files:
 <pre>blockchain-training-labs/
        | ---- node/
               | ---- app.js